 All of our meals meet the Dietary Guidelines for Americans and meet the nutrient standards set forth by the Heathy, Hunger-free Kids Act of 2010.

 Our breakfast meals include a choice of whole grain breads/cereal, meat as a grain alternate, fruit/juice and choice of milk (skim, 1% white, fat-free chocolate).
-We offer breakfast in class at Dimondale, Elliott, Sycamore and Hope Middle School.
-At all the remaining schools, we offer breakfast in our cafeterias.
+We offer breakfast in the classroom for grades K-6.
+Grades 7-12 can pick up breakfast from our cafeterias before school.

 Each lunch includes a choice of main entree and side choices of milk, fruit/juice, vegetables and whole grain breads/grains.
 The student must take either a half a cup of fruit or vegetable to comply with the meal pattern.